shrddr/i64edit/README.md

   148 unpack
 ```

-There is no name assotiated with dir#147 in the file, but since you have the project open, look at dir#7 in IDA (name is 'filehandling') and determine which one of its children is dir#147.
+Here is the problem: there is no name assotiated with dir#147 in the file.

+But since you have the project open, look at dir#7 in IDA (name is 'filehandling') and determine which one of its children is dir#147.

 While IDA is still running, you can delete and recreate dir#147, and the project should now save correctly.
 Run `i64edit.py --check` on the new file to be sure (there might be additional issues).

-Since this method is easier then the method A, I always run `--check` before closing IDA 7.5, to catch a potential problem while it's easy to fix.
+Since this method is easier then the method A, I always run `--check` before closing IDA 7.5 to catch a potential problem while it's easy to fix.

 ### TODO